siderolabs/homebrew-tap/README.md

 This includes `talosctl`, `omnictl`, `kubectl-oidc_login`, and `kubectl`.

-> Note: `kubectl` and `kubectl-oidc_login` ore not maintained by Sidero Labs, but they are included in the meta formulae for convenience.
+> Note: `kubectl` and `kubectl-oidc_login` are not maintained by Sidero Labs, but they are included in the meta formulae for convenience.

 ## Install tools separately